Shailu4u/KnockoutJS-Toaster/README.md

 This library relies on CSS3 transformations for animations.

 ### Known Issues
-- Not tested in IE7-IE9, Safari and Opera browsers
 - No callback on toast close in page view modal

 ### Future enhancements